Editorial Policy

 1. What We Publish

-VIBEMENOW publishes original browser games, game instructions, strategy guides, and blog articles related to casual play, digital culture, and short-form gaming.
-Our goal is to publish content that helps someone play a game, understand how it works, or learn something useful about the topic without needing to leave and search again.
+VIBEMENOW publishes original browser games, game instructions, strategy guides, blog articles, and tech news reports focused on AI, hardware, and digital policy.
+Our goal is to provide a mix of interactive play and substantive analysis that helps visitors understand the digital landscape without needing to leave and search again.

 2. How Pages Are Created

-We aim to write from direct use of the site itself.
-For game pages, that means playing the game, checking the controls, verifying the rules shown on the page, and updating the surrounding copy when mechanics change.
-For guides and articles, we aim to publish material that adds explanation, context, or interpretation rather than repeating generic summaries.
+We aim to write from direct experience and research.
+For game pages, that means playing and verifying mechanics.
+For tech news and guides, we aim to publish original analysis, industry benchmarks, and synthesized research that adds clear interpretation rather than repeating generic summaries.

 3. Originality Standard